HicResearch/TREEHOOSE/doc/deployment/Step6-DeployBackupComponent.md

    of the TRE account using Admin privileges.
    Navigate to [EC2 console](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#Instances:).

-1. Go to instances and search using instance id.

 1. Click on the instance id, navigate to storage tab and click on the volume-id attached to the EC2 instance.